Mike-Medvedev/ikonic-api/README.md

    ERROR for non fatal error suppression that indicates a service failed.
 CRITICAL for events that are fatal and potentially non recoverable
 3. loggers follow a tree structure and can be configured exenstively with basicConfig and dictConfig
 4. scoped module loggers follow getLogger(**name**) convention allows for overriding loger config for a module and inherits from its parent logger

+## Exception Handling

+1. Graceful error handling is the key to robust and maintainable applications.
+2. Always decide whether to gracefully supress and log error or propogate.
+3. Exceptions should always be caught specifically, to avoid try catch use global error handling
+4. Fast api uses @app_exception_handler(Exception) to define a global error handler for all api endpoints.
+5. Create custom responses but hide internal implentation details for frontend for security reasons
+6. Ensure descriptive status codes reflecting failure.
+7. Use custom exception classes or libraries exceptions for specific error handling and procedures.

+## Clean Code

+1. Linting and Formatting rules set in place and ran on commit is crucial for clean code base.
+2. Documenting Modules and functions is a must
+3. non intuitive decisions are great candidates for commenting in line.
+4. Properly grouping related entities into folders and common functionalities/usecase
+5. Proper variable naming is crucial, rename constantly to keep code readable
+6. Type annotations to define return type and variable types to keep code readable and less error prone.